Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 The higher cost of memory care reflects the specialized services provided, including 24/7 supervision, specialized memory programs, and environments designed to ensure safety for individuals with cognitive impairments.
 These factors contribute to the increase in pricing when compared to other senior living options in the area.

-Villas Of Guerin Woods excels at providing memory care in Floyd county, Indiana.
+Villas Of Guerin Woods is known for providing Alzheimer’s care in Floyd county, Indiana.
 It can accommodate no more than 78 dementia residents.
-Villas Of Guerin Woods provides upscale amenities that include medication administration and storage, certified caregivers that specialize in dementia and Alzheimer’s care and aid with dining and meal choices to any dementia sufferers who reside in Georgetown, IN and nearby areas.
-Villas Of Guerin Woods is situated at 1002 Sister Barbara Way, 47122 zip code and may allow Medicaid and Medicare to cover some costs associated with its care.
+Villas Of Guerin Woods provides luxury amenities that include community dining, registered nurses that specialize in dementia care and special colors to aid with memory to any dementia sufferers who reside in Georgetown, IN and nearby areas.
+Villas Of Guerin Woods is located at 1002 Sister Barbara Way, 47122 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.

-(888) 595-9864 SponsoredBennett Place specializes in memory care in New Albany, Indiana.
-It can house no more than 47 older adults at a time.
-It includes amenities such as independence-focused care, aided morning and evening dressing and special dementia programs to lower anxiety and is situated at 3928 Horne Ave, in 47150 zip code area inside Floyd county.
-Bennett Place is duly licensed in Indiana to offer assisted living and memory care, with license number 17-004442-1.
+(888) 595-9864 SponsoredBennett Place allows Alzheimer’s patients to receive memory care in New Albany, Indiana.
+It can house no more than 47 seniors at a time.
+It includes amenities such as monitoring of medications, emergency pullcords in bedrooms and bathrooms and special colors to aid with memory and is located at 3928 Horne Ave, in 47150 zip code area in Floyd county.
+Bennett Place is duly licensed in Indiana to offer memory care, with license # 17-004442-1.

 (888) 595-9864 SponsoredMemory care is an essential service for individuals in Georgetown, Indiana, who are dealing with Alzheimer's, dementia, or other cognitive impairments.
 Finding the right way to pay for memory care can be a challenge for many families, especially given the high costs associated with long-term care services.
 Many families in Georgetown wonder if Medicare will help cover the costs of memory care, and understanding how this program works is essential for making informed decisions.